zzzprojects/docs/learnentityframeworkcore.com/pages/dbset/execute-delete.md

 ---
 title: EF Core ExecuteDelete (EF Core 7–10) – Set-Based Bulk Deletes
-description: Discover how to use the new ExecuteDelete method starting from EF Core 7 to delete entities more efficiently—no tracking, no SaveChanges needed.
+description: Discover how to use the ExecuteDelete method starting from EF Core 7 to delete database rows efficiently—no tracking, no SaveChanges needed.
 canonical: /dbset/execute-delete
 status: Published
-lastmod: 2025-12-16
+lastmod: 2026-01-24
 ---

 # EF Core Execute Delete

-## What is ExecuteDelete
+## What is ExecuteDelete?

-`ExecuteDelete` is an EF Core feature introduced in EF Core 7 (see also [ExecuteUpdate](/dbset/execute-update)).
-It lets you delete database rows **directly in SQL** without loading entities into memory, without using the Change Tracker, and without calling SaveChanges.
+`ExecuteDelete` is an EF Core feature introduced in **EF Core 7** (see also [ExecuteUpdate](/dbset/execute-update)).
+It allows you to delete database rows **directly in SQL**, without loading entities into memory, without using the Change Tracker, and without calling `SaveChanges`.

-Instead of loading entities and calling `RemoveRange` followed by `SaveChanges`, you define your delete logic through LINQ.
+Instead of materializing entities and calling `RemoveRange` followed by `SaveChanges`, you define the delete operation using a LINQ query that EF Core translates into a single `DELETE` statement executed on the database server.

-`ExecuteDelete` is available in both synchronous and asynchronous versions: `ExecuteDelete` and `ExecuteDeleteAsync`.
+`ExecuteDelete` is available in both synchronous and asynchronous forms: `ExecuteDelete` and `ExecuteDeleteAsync`.

 **Basic example:**